In this article, we'll go through the best 500 Series EQ options on the market to shape your audio perfectly.

 Moreover, it is hard to find another module that is as easy to operate as this one, offering such a rich tonal variety with usable sounds in every setting.
 In this vein, the 5 available frequency centers chosen by API for each band are a compass when searching for a great tone.

 Finally, no other EQ in the market can deliver such headroom, build quality, and uncanny sound.
 Try API's fully-discrete design; you won't get any other piece of modern music history for this price tag.
 You can see it in action in this video and this video.

 Elysia xfilter 500

-A stereo EQ offers a plethora of application possibilities adding tone-shaping capabilities to recording and mixing as well as mastering.
-In that sense, there aren't so many stereo equalizers in the market capable of delivering dynamically rich results in every step of a production process.
-The Elysia xfilter 500 (link to check the price at Sweetwater) can.
+A stereo EQ offers a plethora of application possibilities, adding tone-shaping capabilities to recording and mixing as well as mastering.
+In that sense, there aren't so many stereo equalizers in the market capable of delivering dynamically rich results in every step of the production process.
+The Elysia xfilter 500 can.

 But that's not all; the unit's low-cut filter is great for losing the mud in any mix or take.
 Also, the mid-peak filter option allows for midrange fine-tuning, bringing any instrument to the front of the mix effortlessly.

 If you are looking for a do-it-all equalizer with enough power to transform any piece of audio without a scary price tag, this is a serious contender.
 Check out this video and this video to see it in action.

 Trident Studios in London were the birthplace of some of the most iconic recordings made during the 1970s.
 But it wasn't a coincidence or pure randomness that made the hottest acts of the decade choose to make their music history there; it was the in-house-built A-range console.

 That console was the heart and soul of Trident Studios, and it became the quintessential sound of a decade thanks to its fat, rich, highly-dynamic musical EQs.